Register a Facility in the WEM

 The Participant must provide Facility data, including Standing Data in accordance with Appendix 1 of the WEM Rules, prior to the Facility being registered.

-This to support the registration and operation of the Facility in the WEM.
+This is to support the registration and operation of the Facility in the WEM.

 Participants are required to first submit Provisional Registration Forms for their applicable Facility Classes, which are available below: